 How Many Pages Are in a Novel by Genre?

-Data from Amazon’s top 100 sellers in each genre reveals the following average word counts.
+Data from Amazon’s top 100 sellers in each genre reveals the following average word counts for novels.
 Based on the benchmark of 250 words per page, here are the word counts and number of pages of some of the most popular genres for our writers:

 - Romance 90,000 words or 360 pages